futtta/wp-donottrack/readme.txt

 * limit the number of external servers that are called from your blog (performance)
 * make your blog more compliant with the EU Cookie Law as implemented in a.o. the UK and Holland (with other EU countries to follow) using conditional privacy

-WP DoNotTrack uses (a slightly modified) version of [jQuery AOP](http://code.google.com/p/jquery-aop/) to catch and inspect elements (images, iframes and scripts) that are about to be added to the DOM and renders these harmless if the black- or whitelist say so.
+WP DoNotTrack uses [jQuery AOP](http://code.google.com/p/jquery-aop/) to catch and inspect elements (images, iframes and scripts) that are about to be added to the DOM and renders these harmless if the black- or whitelist say so.
 You can block 3rd party tracking for all you visitors, or just for those that have navigator.doNotTrack set to "1" or based on a browser cookie.

 The "forced" and "SuperClean" modes use WordPress's output buffering to change the HTML slightly ("forced") or thoroughly ("SuperClean").
 SuperClean uses [Simple HTML DOM Parser](http://simplehtmldom.sourceforge.net/) to filter unwanted 3rd party code from the HTML.